inari-x/VirtualCoffeeKitchen/README.md

 # How to setup the Work Environment
 1. Download and install the Arduino IDE from https://www.arduino.cc/en/Main/Software
-2. Download and install the ESP32 board support packages
+2. Download and install the Heltec ESP32 Wifi Kit board support packages

 # How to run the code
 1. Open the Arduino IDE and open the file "virtualKitchen.ino" from the "virtualKitchen" folder.